Portrait of Klint Qinami

 About

-I’m a machine learning systems engineer at Meta, working on compilers, frameworks, and kernels for MTIA training/inference as part of the PyTorch organization.
-I previously worked on compiler toolchains at the startup Reservoir Labs and continued that work at Qualcomm after the acquisition, focusing on machine-learning compilers for wide-vector VLIW DSP accelerators.
-I was briefly a Ph.D. student at Princeton, working on bias mitigation in machine learning.
-As an undergrad at Columbia, I worked on computer graphics, physics-based simulation, and geometry processing.
-I’m especially interested in performance optimization for large, real-world systems.
+Before Anthropic, I was a machine learning systems engineer at Meta, building compilers, frameworks, and kernels for MTIA training/inference within the PyTorch organization.
+Before that I built compiler toolchains at the startup Reservoir Labs and continued that work at Qualcomm following the acquisition, focusing on machine-learning compilers for wide-vector VLIW DSP accelerators.
+Earlier, I was a Ph.D. student at Princeton studying bias mitigation in machine learning, and as an undergraduate at Columbia I worked on computer graphics, physics-based simulation, and geometry processing.

 Projects